NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-Florida general contractor licensing is regulated by the Department of Business & Professional Regulation (DBPR) through the Construction Industry Licensing Board (CILB).
+A Florida general contractor license is regulated by the Department of Business & Professional Regulation (DBPR) through the Construction Industry Licensing Board (CILB).

-Applicants must show four years of relevant experience (or a mix of education and experience), meet financial responsibility requirements and pass three state exams — Business & Finance, Contract Administration and Project Management — before applying for a license.
+Applicants must show four years of relevant experience (or a mix of education and experience).
+They must also meet financial responsibility requirements and pass three state exams — Business & Finance, Contract Administration and Project Management — before applying for a license.
 Fingerprints and a background check are also required.

 Required business insurance in Florida: